What's in this post? Click Here...

 For more information visit the Essex Wildlife Trust website.

-Langdon Visitor Centre is in Lower Dunton Road in Basildon.
+Langdon Nature Discovery Park is in Lower Dunton Road in Basildon.
 It is a lovely nature reserve with a trail, meadows, woodlands and lakes.
 As you take a wander around the trail you will meet wonderful wooden characters from Peter Rabbit.
-They also offer lots of children’s activities during the summer holidays from scavenger hunts to making arts and crafts for just a £3 donation.
+You can purchase a trail map for £1.
+They also offer lots of children’s activities during the summer holidays from scavenger hunts to arts and crafts for just a £3 donation.
 Check their website or Facebook page for details.

 The visitor centre has just been renovated and has a gift shop, cafe and toilets with baby changing.
 To the rear of the visitor centre is a pretty wildlife garden.